UWC2-APIDOC/to-do-service-au24/docs/api/cjoyce-user.md

 # `user` resource

 Contains details about the users of the service.
+The user must be added to the service before they can add a task.

 ## Endpoints:
 <details><summary>Base endpoint</summary>